-All domestic applicants should mail their MSE application materials to Stephanie Baird, Program Director of the Graduate School of Engineering, Oklahoma Christian University, PO Box 11000, Oklahoma City, OK 73136-11000.
+All domestic applicants should mail their MSE application materials to Mary Ann Brown, Program Director of the Graduate School of Engineering, Oklahoma Christian University, PO Box 11000, Oklahoma City, OK 73136-11000.

 To begin the international admission process, please contact any of our International Admission Counselors to schedule an appointment and to submit application materials:

 Mailing address: Oklahoma Christian University, Office of International Programs, 2501 E. Memorial Road, Edmond, OK 73013, USA.

 Office address: Heritage Plaza at 13800 Benson Road, Suite 106, Edmond, OK, 73013.

 In addition to the admission requirements listed above, international applicants must complete the following requirements and submit all documents to the Office of International Programs to be considered for admission and I-20 issuance:

 - Official transcripts and degree certificates must be submitted from each college or university attended.

 - Official transcripts and degree certificates issued in a foreign language must be accompanied by an official English translation.

 - Official transcripts and degree certificates must be submitted in person or sent by mail or courier.